andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 So I guess we're not getting a head(and shirt apparently)shot today.
-I'm stressing out because it's already past the deadline and we're getting close to opening day.
+I'm stressing out because it's already past the deadline and we're getting close to opening night.
 Dana assures me that the programs are all digital so my worries about getting the headshot and bio submitted before "it goes to print" are unfounded.

 Seeing as we're already here we spend about a beer and a half mulling over the